 Rudolph Daniels is Assistant Dean, and retired Department Chair of Railroad Operations Technology and instructor of railroad history at Western Iowa Tech Community College in Sioux City, Iowa.
 He likes to travel throughout Iowa.
 Dr. Daniels has written the official history of United States railroads, Trains Across the Continent, which was written at the request of the railway industry, and he was contributing editor to the Railway Atlas of North America.
 He has recently finished Railroading on Three Continents, which is an account of United States railroad operations during World War I.

 Rudy Daniels describes the past, present and future of the Hawkeye State’s railroads.
 The program explores Iowa’s unique position in the construction of the first transcontinental railroad and Iowa’s great contribution to railroad safety.
 The talk also describes the famous streamliners that rode Iowa’s rails.
 All aboard for an Iowa rail adventure!

 U.S. Railroad Operations During World War I

-From 1941 through 1945, United States railroads were the "Lifeline of the Nation".
-Over 80 percent of all travel was by railroad with the remaining by trolley, few busses, and roller skates.
-Any distance bicycling was not possible-- no rubber.
-The same for cars along with only 5 gallons of gasoline a week....
-The railroads did brunt of almost all travel.
-At the same time our railroaders operated trains in Europe during and after the War and Japan during after the Armistice.
+From 1941 through 1945, United States railroads were the "Lifeline of the Nation."
+The railroads bore the brunt of almost all travel.
+Over 80 percent of all travel was by railroad; the rest was by trolley, a few busses and roller skates.
+Bicycling was not possible, as there was no available rubber.
+Cars were only allowed 5 gallons of gasoline a week.
+At the same time, our railroaders operated trains in Europe during and after the War, and in Japan during and after the Armistice.
 American soldiers built the magnificent transportation system in France and Germany that we admire today.